 Are You Going Through Unusual Stress at the Moment?

-A baby can pick this up and become overstimulated and fussy due to this.
+A baby can pick this up and become overstimulated and fussy on the breast due to this.

 Have You Started Your Older Baby on Solids Recently?